silverstripe/silverstripe-raygun/README.md

-# Raygun.com integration for SilverStripe
+# Raygun integration for SilverStripe

 This is a simple module that binds Raygun to the error & exception handler of SilverStripe.